booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A4/README.md

      ```
      _Please make sure to remember the passwords you have provided for `-deststorepass` and `-destkeypass` as we'll need to provide both in our Java application's configuration._

 _So, you should now have two JKS files in your `/home/vagrant/material_java_a4` directory: `cacert.truststore.jks` and `client.keystore.jks`.
-With those two files in place, you'll only have to adapt the passwords in the Java [application's properties](java_sample/src/main/resources/application.properties) file, which is found in our Vagrant Box as `/vagrant/exercises/A4/java_sample/src/main/resources/application.properties`.
+With those two files in place, you'll only have to adapt the passwords in the Java [application's properties](java_sample/src/main/resources/application.properties) file, which is found in our Vagrant Box in the `/vagrant/exercises/A4/java_sample/src/main/resources/application.properties` file.
 Here, make sure to set the `http.client.ssl.trust-store-password`, `-key-store-password`, and `-key-password` properties in accordance to the passwords you have provided above._

 ### Setup of a `RestTemplate` to Use Both a Truststore and a Keystore